Piyush-Shukla-11/Python_PBL/README.md

-# PHASE 1 : DATA CLEANING & PREPROCESSING
+# Heart Disease Prediction System
 Heart disease prediction system
 This project is designed to develop a Heart Disease Prediction System using machine learning techniques to determine the likelihood of a patient having heart disease based on medical data.
 The dataset includes several important attributes such as age, gender, chest pain type, blood pressure, cholesterol levels,